Abdulkvng/Abdulkvng/README.md

-I am an aspiring Software Engineer and PM and AI/ML enthusiast from Houston, TX.
+I am an aspiring Software Engineer and AI/ML enthusiast from Houston, TX.
 I am passionate about leveraging data, technology, and user-centered solutions to drive innovation and create meaningful impact.
 I thrive at the intersection of analytics and human interaction, using data-driven insights to solve complex problems, build engaging products, and empower diverse communities

 This year, I'm thrilled to be working on a variety of full-stack projects utilizing Python, SQL and HTML, as well as diving into AI/ML innovations, all while studying at USC!

 Cool things I have made:

-- <a href="https://passwordsvault.netlify.app/"> 🔐 PasswordVault:  </a>

-<a href="https://github.com/Abdulkvng/PasswordVault"> Github Link </a>

-This is a simple web-based application that creates and stores strong passwords on a secured website.
-A robust and secure authentication boilerplate featuring Express.js backend and React frontend integration!
-Perfect for kickstarting your secure web applications with battle-tested authentication.

-- <a href="https://admirable-taffy-2c8fd6.netlify.app/"> 📦 SmartStock </a>

-<a href="https://github.com/Abdulkvng/SmartStock"> Github Link </a>
+Here’s your section with fitting emojis added:
+<a href="https://github.com/Abdulkvng/AI-Research-Agent">🧠 AI Research Agent</a>
+  An AI-powered assistant that uses NLP, GenAI, RAG, and vector databases to search across documents or the web, summarize results, and answer user queries in real time.

+<a href="https://github.com/Abdulkvng/Lingo">🌍 Lingo</a>
+  A cultural immersion and language learning app that gamifies the process of mastering new languages, making learning interactive and fun.

+<a href="https://github.com/Abdulkvng/URL-Shortener">🔗 URL Shortener</a>
+  A lightweight tool to generate short, shareable links with tracking capabilities for analytics.